pyeventsourcing/eventsourcing/docs/topics/process.rst

     reservations_pipeline = Orders | Reservations | Orders
     payments_pipeline = Orders | Payments | Orders

-Each process may be followed by more than one process.
 Although a process application class can appear many times in the pipeline expressions, there will only be one instance of each process when the system is running.
+Each application can follow one or many applications, and can be followed by one or many applications.

-The ``Commands`` process can be followed by the ``Orders`` process.
+The ``Orders`` process will follow the ``Commands`` process so that orders can be created, and the ``Commands`` process will follow the ``Orders`` process so that commands can be marked as done.

 .. code:: python